nanoframework/nanoframework.github.io/content/faq/working-with-vs-extension.md

 ## I'm having issues with NuGet package manager complaining that it can't resolve dependencies for a package.

-This is occurring because you're referencing a preview NuGet package that is published only on nanoFramework MyGet feed.
-The same can occor if the package is referencing another package that its only available there.
+This is occurring because you're probably referencing a preview version of a NuGet package that is published only on **nanoFramework** development feed.
+The same can occur if the package is referencing another package that its only available there.
-If working with preview packages, make sure that you register nanoFramework MyGet feed by adding the package source in Visual Studio.
+When working with preview packages, make sure that you register nanoFramework Azude DevOps NuGet feed by adding the package source in Visual Studio.
 Follow our blog post with instructions [here](https://nanoframework.net/2018/05/16/setup-visual-studio-to-access-preview-versions-feed/).